TomRiddelsdell/docsense/docs/GLOSSARY.md

 The principle that document analysis will flag ANY content requiring inference or assumption, with no implicit understanding of market conventions, industry standards, or "obvious" values permitted.

+## Document Group Terms

+### Document Group

+A named collection of related documents that are analyzed together as a single unit for comprehensive self-containment validation.
+Groups enable cross-document reference checking and combined analysis.

+### Primary Document

+The main document within a Document Group, typically the core methodology or strategy document that references supporting materials (appendices, manuals, frameworks).

+### Member Document

+A document that belongs to a Document Group.
+Documents can belong to multiple groups (useful for shared appendices or common reference materials).

+### Group Analysis

+The process of analyzing all documents in a group together by concatenating their content and checking cross-document references.
+Group analysis validates that all referenced materials within the group are present and that the combined documentation is self-contained.

+### Group Completeness Status

+The state of a Document Group relative to self-containment:
+- **PENDING**: Group not yet analyzed
+- **COMPLETE**: All cross-document references resolve within the group
+- **INCOMPLETE**: Some referenced documents are missing from the group

+### Cross-Document Reference

+A reference in one document to content in another document (e.g., "See Appendix A" or "as defined in the Governance Framework").
+Group analysis validates that these references resolve to actual documents within the group.

 ## Integration Terms

 ### API-First